ruiined/makersbnb/README.md

 We continued by converting the headline specifications into user stories, as well as thinking of the more basic functionality (relative to the headline specifications) that needed to be in our project.
 They were also converted into user stories.

   ```
-  As a user
+  As a user,
-  So that I can look for holiday apartments
+  So that I can look for holiday apartments,
-  I want to be able to view a list of spaces
+  I want to be able to view a list of spaces.
   ```
   ```
-  As a user
+  As a user,
-  So that I can find a perfect holiday apartment
+  So that I can find a perfect holiday apartment,
   I want to be able to view every space in detail with a title, description, image and price.
   ```
   ```
-  As a user
+  As a user,
-  So that I can go on a holiday
+  So that I can go on a holiday,
   I want to be able to book an apartment I want.
   ```
   ```
-  As a user
+  As a user,
-  So that my details are saved
+  So that my details are saved,
-  I want to be able to sign up
+  I want to be able to sign up.
   ```
   ```
-  As a user
+  As a user,
-  So that only I can access my account
+  So that only I can access my account,
   I want to be able to sign in or sign out.
   ```